Run multiple AI coding agents on the same codebase. All merging to one PR.

 Teams who can see the parallelism opportunity in their work but can't easily act on it.
 Tekk's dependency mapping makes it concrete.
 You know what can run simultaneously before you start.

 Solo founders who want to run a team of agents.
 One person with four agents in parallel is a real engineering team.
 The bottleneck is planning and coordination, not the agents themselves.
 That's what Tekk removes.
+Structured ai project planning before any agent runs is what makes that coordination possible.

 Anyone whose agents keep building the wrong thing.
 Most coding agent failures trace back to a vague spec.
 If you've typed "add authentication to my app" into Cursor and gotten output that didn't fit your architecture, that's not an agent problem.
 It's a spec problem.
 Tekk fixes it at the source.